 - Decon-Recon Switch: In the vein of Kick-Ass, the whole franchise enjoys picking apart Spy Fiction while reminding us why we still love the genre.

-- Genre Throwback: To the more traditional Bond films where gadgets, tuxedos, and over-the-top villains with equally over-the-top plans reigned supreme.
-With the violence and vulgarity turned up, of course.
+- Genre Throwback: To the more over-the-top James Bond films where gadgets, tuxedos, and colorful villains with over-the-top plans reigned supreme.
+With the violence and vulgarity turned up to eleven, of course.

 - Lighter and Softer: The films, compared to the original graphic novel.